 All studies must make valuable contributions to some aspect of the primary scope of this section, which is to determine underlying brain processes to tasks in synthesized and/or actual real world conditions utilizing brain recording and/or brain stimulation techniques with the goal of augmenting human performance and wellbeing.

-Augmented and Synthetic Neuroergonomics welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Community Case Study, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.
+Augmented and Synthetic Neuroergonomics welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Augmented and Synthetic Neuroergonomics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.